filipdumitrascu/ml_applied/README.md

 | **Weighted Avg**                 | 0.96      | 0.89   | 0.91     | 4693    |
 Accuracy (Random Forest): 0.8881

-Un model Random Forest a fost antrenat folosind biblioteca scikit-learn pentru a prezice categoria calității aerului (AQI_Category).
-Modelul a fost antrenat pe datele procesate (X_train, y_train) și a utilizat următorii hiperparametri:
+A Random Forest model was trained using the scikit-learn library to predict air quality category (AQI_Category).
+The model was trained on the processed data (X_train, y_train) and used the following hyperparameters:

-- Criteriu: entropy — maximizează câștigul informațional la fiecare split;
+- Criterion: entropy — maximizes information gain at each split;
-- Adâncime maximă (max_depth): 4 — limitează complexitatea fiecărui arbore pentru a preveni suprapotrivirea;
+- Maximum depth (max_depth): 4 — limits the complexity of each tree to prevent overfitting;
-- Număr minim de exemple într-o frunză (min_samples_leaf): 5 — previne formarea frunzelor cu puține instanțe;
+- Minimum number of examples in a leaf (min_samples_leaf): 5 — prevents the formation of leaves with few instances;
-- Ponderare a claselor (class_weight): balanced — ajustează automat greutățile în funcție de distribuția claselor, fiind util pentru seturi dezechilibrate;
+- Class weighting (class_weight): balanced — automatically adjusts weights according to class distribution, which is useful for unbalanced sets;
-- Număr de estimatori (n_estimators): 100 — utilizează 100 de arbori de decizie individuali;
+- Number of estimators (n_estimators): 100 — uses 100 individual decision trees;
-- Proporție de eșantion pentru fiecare estimator: implicită (bootstrap=True) — fiecare arbore este antrenat pe un subset bootstrap diferit al datelor;
+- Sample proportion for each estimator: default (bootstrap=True) — each tree is trained on a different bootstrap subset of the data;
-- Proporție de atribute utilizate de fiecare arbore: implicită (max_features='sqrt') — fiecare arbore selectează aleator √n atribute la fiecare split, ceea ce ajută la reducerea corelației dintre arbori și îmbunătățirea generalizării.
+- Proportion of attributes used by each tree: default (max_features='sqrt') — each tree randomly selects √n attributes at each split, which helps reduce correlation between trees and improve generalization.

-Modelul obține o acuratețe globală de 88.9%, dar performanța pe clasele dezechilibrate rămâne limitată.
-De exemplu, pentru clasa „Hazardous”, modelul are un scor de recall de 71%, dar precizia este doar 8%, indicând un număr ridicat de fals pozitive.
-De asemenea, clase precum „Unhealthy” sau „Very Unhealthy” au dificultăți în a fi clasificate corect.Această situație sugerează că, deși Random Forest îmbunătățește ușor performanțele față de arborele de decizie simplu, provocările legate de dezechilibrul claselor persistă. În aplicații critice (ex. poluare extremă), aceste limitări pot afecta capacitatea sistemului de a reacționa adecvat la condiții periculoase.
+The model achieves an overall accuracy of 88.9%, but performance on imbalanced classes remains limited.
+For example, for the "Hazardous" class, the model has a recall score of 71%, but the precision is only 8%, indicating a high number of false positives.
+Also, classes such as "Unhealthy" or "Very Unhealthy" have difficulty being classified correctly.
+This situation suggests that, although Random Forest slightly improves performance over the simple decision tree, challenges related to class imbalance persist.
+In critical applications (e.g., extreme pollution), these limitations can affect the system's ability to respond appropriately to dangerous conditions.

-#### Regresie Logistica
+#### Logistic Regression

 ![alt text](images/air_polution/algorithms/logistic_regression_air.png)